PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 14 - Future Directions in Computer Architectures/Answers to Exercises/Ex__3_run_quantum_local.md

 >>>
 ```

-6. Run the circuit on your computer using the statevector simulator.
+6. Run the circuit on your computer using the *qasm_simulator* simulator.
 The *shots* parameter provides a count of the number of times the circuit will be executed to collect statistical results:
 ```
 backend_sim = Aer.get_backend('qasm_simulator')
 job_sim = execute(qc, backend_sim, shots=1024)

 ```

-7. Retrieve and display the output statevector from the simulation run:
+7. Retrieve and display the count of the number of times each bit pattern resulted from a simulation run:
 ```
 result_sim = job_sim.result()
 counts_sim = result_sim.get_counts(qc)